Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 At first site , it looks like these two assets hold the information that corresponds to the properties of the "Basic Roof" element from Revit design, but a closer look will unvail a lot of information that was not previously coming through the Model Derivative service.
 ![](./img/panel.png)

+TODO: Need to explain why the properties are split between two assets and what is the difference between containment and reference relationships.

+ENDTODO

-Digging further into assets related to what we have so far, we find that what follows next is related to geometry, binary files and rendering styles and for the moment are are not of much interest, but helps forming the picture how everything is arranged and how and where to llok for needed properties:
+Digging further into assets related to what we have so far, we find that what follows next is related to geometry, binary files and rendering styles and for the moment are not of much interest, but helps forming the picture how everything is arranged and how and where to look for needed properties:

 ![](./img/complete.png)